NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Still Have Questions?

-Is this really NRC 2006 compliant?
+Is this aligned with NRC 2006?

 Why are your numbers different from other calculators?

 Most calculators use linear scaling (weight × multiplier).
-We use metabolic scaling (\(kg^{0.75}\)) based on Kleiber's Law, which reflects how energy actually works in living organisms.
+We use metabolic scaling (\(kg^{0.75}\)) based on Kleiber's Law, which reflects how energy works in living organisms.
 Small dogs need more per kg; large dogs need less.

 Can I trust this over my veterinarian's advice?